Skip to main content

 Silent Formula Errors

 Excel calculates whatever formula you give it.
 It doesn't know that cell B47 should reference the gross-up threshold from the lease database, not the hard-coded value someone typed three years ago.
-When the gross-up threshold in the lease changed from 95% to 90% at renewal and the spreadsheet wasn't updated, Excel happily continues calculating at 95% — producing a wrong answer that looks right.
+When the gross-up threshold in the lease changed from 95% to 90% at renewal and the spreadsheet wasn't updated, Excel continues calculating at 95%, producing a wrong answer that looks right.

-This is the most dangerous class of error: a wrong number that's not obviously wrong.
-The spreadsheet balances, the format looks professional, and the statement goes out with a systematic error embedded in every row.
+This is the most dangerous class of error: a wrong number that is not obviously wrong.
+The spreadsheet balances, the format looks professional, and the statement goes out with a systematic error in every row.

 Version Control Collapse

-At Q1 crunch, three controllers are working simultaneously across 30 buildings.
+At Q1 crunch, three controllers are working at the same time across 30 buildings.
 Controller A has "Reconciliation_2025_v4_FINAL.xlsx".
 Controller B has "Reconciliation_2025_v5_FINAL_corrected.xlsx".
 Controller C has a version they downloaded from the shared drive last Tuesday.

 No Audit Trail

 When a tenant disputes a reconciliation and asks how the gross-up was calculated, Excel cannot tell you.
-You can show them the current spreadsheet, but you can't prove when the formula was set, whether it was modified during the reconciliation, or whether the version that produced the statement is the same version you're showing them now.
+You can show them the current spreadsheet, but you cannot prove when the formula was set, whether it was changed during reconciliation, or whether the version that produced the statement is the same one you are showing them now.

-In a formal dispute or tenant audit, the absence of an audit trail is a significant liability.
+In a formal dispute or tenant audit, no audit trail is a serious liability.

 Institutional Knowledge Risk